Ziggy Cup vs Diva Cup Summary

 - Can be very messy to remove (do it at home only)

 - Too big for some very small people

 - Might be difficult to insert if you have a very long vaginal canal and/or short fingers

 More information about the Ziggy Cup

 Sounds like the Intimina Ziggy Cup might be for you, but you’re not really sure?
 Check out our full review here:

 Buy the Ziggy Menstrual Cup

 It can be very difficult to find the Intimina Ziggy Cup in stores, especially outside of Europe.
 That’s why we recommend shopping online.

-If you want to have some eco-friendly, affordable, non-messy sex during your period, check out the Ziggy Cup over on Amazon:
+If you want to have some eco-friendly, affordable, non-messy sex during your period, check out the Ziggy Cup online: